Radford Rockets: History

 The 1947 Radford Rockets again placed third in the regular season standings, as the four-team Blue Ridge League implemented a new playoff system.
 Radford ended the regular season with a record of 49–66, playing under managers Eddie Guinther and Sam Gibson and finishing 22.0 games behind the first place Galax Leafs.
 In the playoffs, Radford lost in first round as the Galax Leafs defeated the Rockets three games to one in their playoff series.

 Continuing Blue Ridge League play in 1948, the Radford Rockets again placed third, qualifying for the playoffs as the league expanded to six teams.
 With a regular season record of 68–55, playing under manager Ray Rudisill, the Radford Rockets finished 7.0 games behind the first place Galax Leafs in the regular season standings.
 Radford lost in the first round of the playoffs as the Galax Leafs swept Radford in three games in their playoff series.
 John Moore of Radford led the league with 193 strikeouts, while teammate Clifton Haywood led the league with both 109 runs and 175 total hits.

 The Radford Rockets finished last in the six–team 1949 Blue Ridge League.
 The 1949 Radford Rockets ended the Blue Ridge League regular season in sixth place with a 55–71 record, finishing 13.0 games behind the first place Mt.
 Airy Graniteers, while playing under managers Bob Thompson, Frank Cirelli and Garland Braxton.
 Radford did not qualify for the playoffs.
 Lloyd Wilcox of Radford led the league with 15 home runs, while Radford teammate John Moore led the league with a 2.11 ERA.

 In their final season, the 1950 Radford Rockets placed fourth in the Blue Ridge League standings and qualified for the playoffs.
 The Rockets ended the 1950 season with a record of 52–70, playing under managers Garland Braxton and Stephen Sloboda.
 Radford finished 34.0 games behind the first place Elkin Blanketeers in the six–team Blue Ridge League final regular season standings.
-In their final games, the Rockets lost their playoff series to the Mount Airy Graniteers 3 games to 1.
+In their final games, the Rockets lost their first round playoff series to the Mount Airy Graniteers 3 games to 1.

 The Blue Ridge League permanently folded after the 1950 season.
 Radford, Virginia has not hosted another minor league franchise.